Flower Hill, New York: Village of Flower Hill (1931 – present)

 In response to all of the trees lost in Flower Hill due to Hurricane Sandy, the village created a tree planting program, through which residents can receive a free tree for their property, given that the tree is planted in the village's right-of-way.
 This program helped the village become recognized as a Tree City USA.

 Robert McNamara became Mayor in 2016, succeeding Senator Phillips.
 A notable accomplishment of the McNamara Administration was the initiation of the process of village's takeover of Middle Neck Road (former CR D55) – which connects Northern and Port Washington Boulevards – from Nassau County, which had been a goal of the village's for several years, given the poor upkeep from the Nassau County Department of Public Works.
 In the deal, the Nassau County would repair the road and repave the road, and would then sell it to the Village of Flower Hill for $1.
 In the past, the Village of Flower Hill also purchased the Flower Hill Park and the Flower Hill section of Stonytown Road from Nassau County.

 McNamara's administration also implemented a construction impact fee for large construction projects.

 Mayor McNamara, who long-suffered from health complications, died on April 15, 2020.
-Deputy Mayor Brian Herrington assumed the duties of Mayor, in light of McNamara's passing.
+Then-Deputy Mayor Brian Herrington subsequently assumed the duties of Mayor, in light of McNamara's passing.

 On August 4, 2020, Hurricane Isaias struck the New York metropolitan area as a strong tropical storm, causing widespread power outages and damage across the region.
 Many trees in Flower Hill were uprooted, and much of the village lost power.
 Due to communication errors from PSEG Long Island, many delays took place in restoring power to the entirety of the village, resulting in some residents being without power for more than a week.
 Village officials designated Village Hall as a cooling center and phone charging center for residents that were without power, following COVID-19 social distancing guidelines.The 2020 mayoral election was supposed to take place on March 18, 2020 – but was postponed first until April 28 and then again until September, due to an order signed by Governor Andrew M. Cuomo as a result of COVID-19.
 The election ultimately took place on Tuesday, September 15, 2020.
 The election, which was highly contested, saw then-Trustee Kate Hirsch challenging incumbent Mayor Brian Herrington.
 Herrington was ultimately re-elected by Flower Hill voters to serve a full term, defeating Hirsch; Herrington received 596 votes, and Hirsch received 233.

 On February 23, 2021, the Arbor Day Foundation designated Flower Hill as a Tree City USA for the seventh consecutive year.

 In early 2022, ownership of Middle Neck Road was officially transferred to the Village from Nassau County.

+In 2023, the Village of Flower Hill created a gallery at Village Hall, known as the Flower Hill Village Historical Gallery.
+The gallery covers the history of Flower Hill and the surrounding areas.